Murder of John Lennon: Media announcement

 Ono asked Roosevelt Hospital not to report to the media that her husband was dead until she had informed their five-year-old son Sean, who was still at home at the Dakota.
 Ono said that he was probably watching television and that she did not want him to learn of his father's death from a TV announcement.
 However, news producer Alan J. Weiss of WABC-TV happened to be waiting for treatment in the emergency room after being injured in a motorcycle crash earlier in the evening.
 Police officers wheeled Lennon into the same room as Weiss and mentioned what happened.
 Weiss called his station and relayed the information.

-ABC News president Roone Arledge received word of Lennon's death during the last few moments of a national telecast of a Monday Night Football game between the New England Patriots and the Miami Dolphins, with the game tied and the Patriots about to attempt a field goal to win the game.
-Arledge informed Frank Gifford, Fran Tarkenton, and Howard Cosell of the shooting and suggested that they report the murder.
-Cosell, who had interviewed Lennon during a Monday Night Football broadcast in 1974, was chosen to do so but balked at being the one to deliver the news.
-Gifford convinced Cosell otherwise, saying, "You've got to.
+Meanwhile, word reached Roone Arledge, who at the time was the president of both ABC News and ABC Sports as well as executive producer for Monday Night Football, which on this night featured a matchup between the New England Patriots and the Miami Dolphins.
+Arledge relayed the news to Frank Gifford and Howard Cosell, who had interviewed Lennon during a Monday Night Football broadcast in 1974, suggesting that they issue the report of the murder to the audience watching at home.
+Arledge asked Cosell to be the one to deliver the report, but he did not want to initially; Gifford convinced Cosell otherwise, saying, "You've got to.
 If you know it, we've got to do it.
 Don't hang on it.
 It's a tragic moment, and this is going to shake up the whole world."

 The news was broken as follows:

 Cosell: It's been a dramatic ballgame, but it's suddenly been placed in total perspective for us.
 I'll finish this; they're in the hurry-up offense.